GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Compute Pattern

-Auto-differentiation is a prominent feature in deep learning and GraphTheta also implements auto-differentiation to simplify GNN programming by automating the backward gradient propagation during training.
+Auto-differentiation is a prominent feature in deep learning and \projectname also implements auto-differentiation to simplify GNN programming by automating the backward gradient propagation during training.
 Like existing deep learning training systems, a primitive operation has two implementations: a forward version and a backward one.
 For instance, a data transformation function can implement its forward computation by a sequence of primitive operations.
 In this case, its backward computation can be automatically interpreted as a reverse sequence of the backward versions of these primitive operations.
-Assuming that $\bm{y}=f(\bm{x},\bm{W})$ is a user-defined function composed of a sequence of built-in operations, GraphTheta can generate the two derivative functions automatically: $\partial \bm{y}/\partial \bm{x}=f^{\prime}_{x}(\bm{W})$ and $\partial \bm{y}/\partial \bm{W}=f^{\prime}_{W}(\bm{x})$. \texttt{NN-TGAR} will organize all these derivative functions to implement the backward progress of the whole GNN model.
-More details are listed in Appendix~\ref{backwards_gnn} of a general proof of backward computation with message propagation, and in Appendix~\ref{backwards_tgar} of the derivatives of MPGNN.
+Assuming that $\bm{y}=f(\bm{x},\bm{W})$ is a user-defined function composed of a sequence of built-in operations, \projectname can generate the two derivative functions automatically: $\partial \bm{y}/\partial \bm{x}=f^{\prime}_{x}(\bm{W})$ and $\partial \bm{y}/\partial \bm{W}=f^{\prime}_{W}(\bm{x})$. \texttt{NN-TGAR} will organize all these derivative functions to implement the backward progress of the whole GNN model.
+Refer to Section~\ref{backwards_gnn} in supplementary material for a general proof of backward computation with message propagation as well as Section~\ref{backwards_tgar} for the derivatives of MPGNN.

 In the task of node classification, the backward of a GNN model can be described as $K+2$ passes of \texttt{NN-TGAR}, but in a reverse order.
 First, the differential of a loss function $\partial{L}/\partial\hat{\bm{y}}_i=l^{\prime}(\bm{y}_i)$ is executed on each labeled node by a single \texttt{NN-T} stage.
 Then, the two stages \texttt{NN-T} and \texttt{Reduce} are used to the calculate the differential of the decoder function.
 In this phase, the gradients of the final embedding for each node are calculated as $\partial L/ \partial \bm{h}_{i}^K=\partial L/\partial \hat{\bm{y}}_i\cdot\textit{Dec}^{\prime}(\bm{\omega})$ and updated to the corresponding node.
 Meanwhile, the gradients of the decoder parameters are calculated as $\partial L/ \partial \bm{\omega}=\partial L/\partial \hat{\bm{y}}_i\cdot\textit{Dec}^{\prime}(\bm{h}_{i}^K)$ and sent to the optimizer.
 The $K$ passes of \texttt{NN-TGAR} are executed backwards from the \textit{K}-th to the first encoding layer.